risingwavelabs/risingwave/README.md

 - The `java` folder contains the system's frontend code.
 The frontend includes parser, binder, planner, optimizer, and other components.
 We use Calcite to serve as our query optimizer.
 - The `rust` folder contains the system's backend code.
-The backend includes the streaming engine, OLAP engine, storage engine and metadata service.
+The backend includes the streaming engine, OLAP engine, storage engine and meta service.
 - The `e2e_test` folder contains the latest end-to-end test cases.

 ## Deployment